kirjavascript/TetrisGYM/tools/assemble/README.md

-cc65 binaries ported to WebAssembly for TetrisGYM
+cc65 binaries built as WebAssembly for TetrisGYM

 generated with emscripten